GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/settings.rst

 The **Flag indication colors** are the 2 colors used for the build flag geometry coloring modes, indicating if the build flag is enabled or disabled.

-The **Build type coloring** Combines the FastBuild and FastTrace flags.
+The **Build type coloring** combines the FastBuild and FastTrace flags.
 These colors are used for the **fast build/trace** geometry coloring mode.
 Specifying both build flags is improper API usage, but coloring it allows the user to spot potential errors.

-The **Instance force opaque/no-opaque** Combines the ForceOpaque and ForceNoOpaque flags.
+The **Instance force opaque/no-opaque** combines the ForceOpaque and ForceNoOpaque flags.
 These colors are used for the **opacity** geometry coloring mode.
 Specifying both build flags is improper API usage, but coloring it allows the user to spot potential errors.

+The **Shader invocation coloring** determines the colors of the ray tracing shaders shown in the donut chart on the Overview pane.

+The **Ray coloring** determines the colors of the rays shown in the 3D view of the Ray inspector.

 .. image:: media/settings/themes_and_colors_1.png